What does a Data Engineer do every day? How is it different from Software Engineering?

 Develop and maintain custom extractors

 Extractors are meant to extract data from different data sources across the company (databases, APIs, connectors to ERPs and CRMs like SAP, Salesforce…, Cloud services, or other tools like Jira, to name only a few).
-In some rare cases, the extractor we need doesn’t exist.
-This is the case when we extract data from a very peculiar data source, a data source that is not meant to be a data source usually.
+In some cases, the extractor you need doesn’t exist.
+This is the case when you need to extract data from a peculiar data source, a data source that is not meant to be a data source usually.

-Those custom extractors are just a software, and it can be written in any language that supports the necessary operations (making http calls for example).
-In a DevOps team, the development phase includes the application itself, but also making sure it deploys and runs.
+Those custom extractors are just software and can be written in any language that supports the necessary operations (making http calls for example).
+In a DevOps team, the development of any software includes creating the application itself, but also making sure it deploys and runs.

 Add columns to an existing table

 The most basic type of request is adding some columns in a table that already exists.
-Depending on the person who wrote the ticket and the kind of source, this can include little to a lot of research to retrieve the fields names in the source.
+Depending on the person who wrote the ticket and the kind of source, this can include little to a lot of research to retrieve the fields names in the source (because you have to work with the names provided by the sources, and each has its own standard).

-We wrote our models with SQL and dbt (a SQL helper with functionalities like macros to reuse some functions for example).
+I wrote models with SQL and dbt (a SQL helper with functionalities like macros to reuse some functions for example).
 The models and data transformation can also be written in a programming language.
 Some popular languages in Data Engineering are Scala, Java/Kotlin and Python.

 Monitor data pipelines

-Other times, it happened the day after the release, and it usually meant that we released breaking changes.
-In that case we had to find the changes that created problems, take corrective actions, or rollback the changes to allow time for investigation.
+Other times, it happened the day after the release, and it usually meant that some breaking changes were released.
+In that case I had to find the changes that created problems, take corrective actions, or rollback the changes to allow time for investigation.

 Another case is a data source that is still unreachable, even after a retry.
-In that case, we have to contact the owner of that source to let them know we’re unable to reach it.
+In such situation, I had to contact the owner of that source to let them know our data pipelines were unable to reach it.

 Add new tables (models)